aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

     - the first two SCP files (Part-0 and Part-1) contain the controls which protect the integrity of the Accelerator itself;
     - the third file (Sensitive, Unclass, Sandbox) contains customer data protection specific guardrails, which may change based on workload data classification or customer profiles and requirements;
     - this frees the fourth SCP for use by Control Tower, or for use by customers for custom guardrails (Standalone installs only).
 As Control Tower leverages 2 SCP files on the Security OU, we have moved some of our SCP's to the account level (Control Tower installations only).
+  - The script and upgrade instructions above do not include the new config file parameters added in v1.5.1.
+These new parameters can be added either during or after the upgrade.
+New parameters include: `"rdgw-enforce-imdsv2": true`, `"rsyslog-enforce-imdsv2": true`, `"ssm-inventory-collection": true` on each ou, and `"dynamic-s3-log-partitioning": [{values}]`

 ## 1.4.
 Upgrade process